 Water resistance: 30 meters

-Strap: Black alligator skin with double adjustable folding clasp in 18-carat white gold
+Strap: Black alligator skin with double adjustable folding clasp in 18-karat white gold

 Crystal: Sapphire, antireflective